survivejs/react-book/manuscript/14_language_features.md

 ## Functions

-Traditionally JavaScript has been very flexible with its functions.
+Traditionally, JavaScript has been very flexible with its functions.
 To give you a better idea, see the implementation of `map` below:

 ```javascript
 function map(cb, values) {